Japanese Lessons

 Level 3 Japanese Intermediate Courses

-We have 5 Intermediate Japanese Language Courses, in total 50 lesson (75 course hours plus 75 homework hours).
+We have 4 Intermediate Japanese Courses, in total 40 lesson (60 course hours plus 60 homework hours).
 Our students will be using a very practical and well-designed coursebook called Japanese for Busy People 3, along with all other learning resources our school provides.

 As an Intermediate graduate, you should be able to further develop your communication skills, practice communicating thought and opinions, give a presentation in Japanese for 3 minutes or more, as well as handling daily chit chats smoothly.